yogaharshanivetha-ship-it/Exno.9-Prompt-Engg/README.md

 # Exno.9-Prompt-Engg
+# Date:
+# Register no.:
-Exploration of Prompting Techniques for Video Generation
+# Aim: To perform the Exploration of Prompting Techniques for Video Generation
+# Algorithm: Explore how various prompting techniques can be used to generate and manipulate video content (e.g., animations, visual effects, video summaries) using AI models.

+# Result: